Alex Cubis: Australia

 In 2015, Cubis starred as evil merman Erik in Mako: Island of Secrets (known internationally as Mako Mermaids).
 The series was created by Jonathan M. Shiff and streams on Netflix.

-In 2017, Cubis starred as the loveable son in a Western suburbs family in the world premiere of the National Theatre production at Riverside Theatres of The Incredible Here and Now alongside Caroline Brazier, which was directed by Wayne Harrison.
+In 2017, Cubis starred as the lovable son in a Western suburbs family in the world premiere of the National Theatre production at Riverside Theatres of The Incredible Here and Now alongside Caroline Brazier, which was directed by Wayne Harrison.

 In 2019, Cubis joined the cast of Seven Network’s Between Two Worlds as AFL player Danny Grey, directed by Kriv Stenders and created by Bevan Lee.
 The series was released in 2020 and was acquired by Entertainment One for international distribution.
 Cubis was named the series' "breakout star."

 United States

 In the United States, Cubis was cast as a social worker opposite Oscar-nominee Sally Kirkland in feature film Hope for the Holidays and played a drug dealer alongside Lenny Von Dohlen and Estella Warren in Just Within Reach.

-In 2021, Cubis joined the cast of Tyler Perry drama, Ruthless, as a hitchhiker confronting a mysterious cult.
+In 2021, Cubis joined the cast of the Paramount+ Tyler Perry directed suspense drama series, Ruthless, as a hitchhiker confronting a mysterious cult.

 In August 2024, Cubis was cast alongside David Koechner, Jesse Garcia and Jess Weixler in the feature film, Tender.

-In October 2024, Cubis was announced as a leading cast member in the TV series adaptation of JR Ward's Black Dagger Brotherhood book series, directed by Tosca Musk.
+In October 2024, Cubis was announced as a leading cast member in the TV series adaptation of JR Ward's vampire Black Dagger Brotherhood book series, directed by Tosca Musk.
+The second season was announced in early 2026, with Cubis reprising his leading role as the warrior vampire, Rhage.

 Other work

 Cubis hosted the podcast Honest Conversations for Nova Entertainment and also produced the film project Rocket Man.

 He was an ambassador for the 2020 MEN-tality project and Beyond Blue, alongside David Wenham, Ryan Corr and Guy Sebastian.
+Cubis also starred in a Ralph Lauren digital campaign.